Wanting or Trying to be “Off the Grid”

 - Conducting Earth Pizza Oven Workshops – ??

-- At the workshop you will build a build a Yurt Cloche© It is a mini greenhouse.
+- Build a Yurt Cloche© It is a mini greenhouse.
 It uses the “Hugelkultur” concept to store water and heat.

 - Income from Yurt Cloche© can be: